Table of Contents

 1. Can I switch employers in Saudi Arabia without my current employer’s consent in 2026?

 Yes — if your employment contract has expired or you have completed the notice period.
 The 2021 reforms removed the employer consent requirement for job mobility.
+This is the most important change regarding how to change jobs in Saudi Arabia for OFWs.

 2. How much does it cost to transfer sponsorship in Saudi Arabia?

 The new employer typically covers all costs: visa (SAR 2,000–5,000), medical (SAR 150–300), and Iqama (SAR 650/year).
 Your out-of-pocket costs are minimal if the employer is legitimate.
+This makes how to change jobs in Saudi Arabia more affordable than before.

 4. Do I need a new visa to change employers in Saudi Arabia?